mtsl8/wide-current/analog/environment/filtration/air-filter.md

 \[ *note: not an affiliate or currently getting any reward for link conversion; just sharing.*

-*the company sells reasonably priced bundles, which work well with minimal setup* \]
+*these are things I am using that work well with minimal cost and setup* \]